Why is roof plumbing of such paramount importance? Simple: it ranks alongside structural strength and roof design in terms of significance.

-But what exactly does a roof plumber do?
+But what precisely does a roof plumber do?

 The importance of roof plumbing